Roman Empire, 4th-5th century AD

 H. 51cm; L. 167cm

-This sizable late Roman mosaic is designed with a wavy lotus flower motive, is made of small stones or marble squares of different colors, called tesserae, now posed upon a bed of cement that is framed by a metal (brass) boarder.
-Mosaics covered walls and floors of temples and the private homes of the wealthy.
-They were at the same time architectural decoration and works of art in themselves.
-Their motifs included floral, geometric, hunting, animal and mythological subjects.
-The stylization and the modernity of these patterns adapt perfectly to contemporary decoration and architectural surroundings and will give an added value that will increase with time.
+This sizable late Roman mosaic is designed with a lotus flower motif, and is composed of small stone squares (tesserae) of different colors, now securely ensconced upon a bed of cement and framed by a metal (brass) border.
+Mosaic pavements such as this decorated floors of temples and private homes of the wealthy, serving as both architectural decoration and works of art in their own right.
+A range of motifs were used, including floral, geometric, hunting, animal and mythological subjects.
+The stylization and the modernity of these patterns adapt perfectly to contemporary decoration and architectural surroundings.

 Condition: very good

-Provenance: ex Zurich located jewelry shop embedded there by the owner in the late 1970s/early 1980s.
+Provenance: Formerly with a Zurich located jewelry shop, embedded there by the owner in the late 1970s/early 1980s.